Generating Hidden Markov Models from Process Models Through Nonnegative Tensor Factorization

-\textbf{Tensor Factorization:} We employ a factorization method to estimate the parameters of the HMM.
-If the underlying HMM is ergodic (i.e. allowing transitions from any state to any other state), it is simple to construct a joint probability tensor, $P(Y_{t-1}, Y_t, Y_{t+1})$, and joint probability matrix, $P(Y_t, Y_{t+1})$ by counting the number of occurrences of each length $3$, and length $2$ sub-sequence.
-The joint probability tensor can be approximated with a non-negative Canonical Polyadic Decomposition \cite{huang2018learning},
+We employ a coupled nonnegative matrix-tensor factorization method to estimate HMM parameters.
+The coupled factorization simultaneously decomposes a joint probability tensor, $P(Y_{t-1}, Y_t, Y_{t+1})$, and joint probability matrix, $P(Y_t, Y_{t+1})$.
+It is simple to empirically construct these arrays by counting the number of occurrences of each sequence of events from many Simian runs.
+The $(i,j,k)$ entry of the the tensor $P(Y_{t-1}, Y_t, Y_{t+1})_{i,j,k}$ is the proportion of number of occurrences of the $(i,j,k)$ sub-sequence in the observed resources used across all Simian runs.
+Similarly, $P(Y_t, Y_{t+1})_{i,j}$ is the normalized number of occurrences of the (i,j) sub-sequence.
+The joint probability tensor can be approximated with a nonnegative CPD \cite{huang2018learning, chi2012tensors},

 where $P(Y_{t} | X_t = s_n)$ is the emission matrix for an $N$ hidden state Markov model.
 The joint probability matrix can similarly be decomposed

 where $P(X_t = s_i, X_{t+1} = s_j)$ is a joint probability matrix relating the transitions of the $N$ hidden states.
 To make notation more manageable we apply a change of variables,